webdeveloper25m/latest-blog/content/blog/sdn.md

 Software-defined networking (SDN) established a foothold in cloud computing, intent-based networking, and network security, with Cisco, VMware, Juniper and others leading the charge.

 Michael CooneyBy Michael Cooney
-Senior Editor, Network World | APR 16, 2019 3:00 AM PDT

-What SDN is and where it’s going seedkin / Getty Images
-Hardware reigned supreme in the networking world until the emergence of software-defined networking (SDN), a category of technologies that separate the network control plane from the forwarding plane to enable more automated provisioning and policy-based management of network resources.
+Senior Editor, Network World | APR 16, 2019 3:00 AM PDT Hardware reigned supreme in the networking world until the emergence of software-defined networking.
+(SDN), a category of technologies that separate the network control plane from the forwarding plane to enable more automated provisioning and policy-based management of network resources.

 SDN's origins can be traced to a research collaboration between Stanford University and the University of California at Berkeley that ultimately yielded the OpenFlow protocol in the 2008 timeframe.